Xithrius/c-project-template/README.md

 # c-project-template
-A template for Rust projects.
+A template for C projects.